cohesity/cohesity_sdk/cohesity_sdk/helios/docs/PlatformApi.md

-id = 1 # int | Specifies the id of the remote disk to remove.
+id = 1 # int | Specifies the id of the remote disk to remove. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Remove remote disk
 	client.platform.remove_remote_disk(id)
+except ApiException as e:
+	print("Exception when calling PlatformApi->remove_remote_disk: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Remove remote disk
+	client.platform.remove_remote_disk(id, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling PlatformApi->remove_remote_disk: %s\n" % e)
 ```